luiscassih/AniMotion.nvim/README.md

 # AniKakoune
 A pretty simple way to do a select-first word by word navigation in neovim similar to kakoune.

+## Bugs
+[] - operation motions in visual mode doesn't work.
+For example, doing viw in normal mode select from cursor to next word instead of the current word at cursor.
+[] - Other keys do not work well in visual mode, for example G does not go to the last line, and goes to the first line instead.

 ## Installation
 > Lazy basic
 ```lua